Employment status exceptions

 Here we draw attention to a few of these groups.

 If you decide to hire a PA through an agency, you will generally not need to worry about tax employment status or tax and National Insurance (unless the agency acts as a 'finder' of the PA only).
-The care agency will normally be responsible for deciding the PA’s status and paying their tax and National Insurance over to HMRC.
+The care agency will normally be responsible for deciding the PA’s status and paying their tax and National Insurance over to HM Revenue & Customs (HMRC).
 The PA will usually be employed by the agency rather than you.
 Instead you will enter into an agreement with the agency which sets out what tasks the PA will cover and the terms and conditions covering your payments to the agency and other important issues.

 Important information about ‘self-employed’ agency workers

 In general, agency workers should be taxed through Pay As You Earn (PAYE) – this is operated by the agency that the worker signs up with, rather than the ‘end client’ that the worker is placed with.
-(End client is the person who receives the services of the care assistant.
-So if you used an agency to provide you with a care assistant, then you would be the end client.)

 Where the agency has to operate PAYE then it also has to pay employer National Insurance in respect of the employee's wages.
 This is a cost to the agency, however, it is usually covered in the fee that is charged to the end client by the agency.